 Of these three examples, only Earth indicates the signature temperature inversion associated with any tropopause.
 On Earth, such an inversion appears to be strongest when the atmosphere is relatively moist.
 Other planetary atmosphere profiles may express inversions that are similar to a tropopause, but those would merit different names according to the chemicals which are changing state or which are undergoing other transformations.
 For example, the mesopause represents the beginning of a layer where no gas component is homogeneously distributed.

 Depending upon the resource, contemporary atmospheric spectroscopy describes various stripes and intensities of “atmospheric window” panes in the IR regions of their spectra.
 These open panes are spans in the wavelength spectrum that allows direct escape of emitted longwave energy from the Earth’s surface and atmosphere to outer space without further absorption.
 It may be that for any photon that is emitted from an IR – active gas molecule, the entire world’s atmosphere, from its bottom to the top, becomes an IR – open window pane.
-That atmosphere does however exert a heavy weight, and along with the state-changing latent-heat transferring moisture component, our temperatures will always be easily understood and calculated.
+That atmosphere does however exert a heavy weight, and along solar forcing, geostrophic circulation, and the state-changing latent-heat transferring moisture component, our temperatures will always be easily understood and calculated.

 About the featured image: This chart is a product of mine used to explore conceptualizations of changes in atmospheric weight and moisture content as a function of changes over time in the total solar irradiance (TSI).
 For more information the best current resource to visit is at: